 captured and sold into slavery in the United States.

 The complainants considered the play on the word roots was unacceptable as the basis for a joke given the subject matter of the Alex Haley story, and therefore felt that the comment was racially offensive.

 In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the contextâ?¦ Such material may include, but is not limited to... discriminatory treatment or language (for example on the

 grounds of...race...).
 Appropriate information should also be broadcast where it would assist in avoiding or minimising offence.

 Ofcom Decision: Not in breach

-which could result in sensitivities being heightened.
+context which could result in sensitivities being heightened.
 In Ofcom's view, viewers who were aware of the Alex Haley story or the Roots series would have been likely to associate Eva's reference to Kunte Kinte with the story, and with slavery.
-In the

 Ofcom went on to consider if the broadcast of the material was justified by the context.

 Eva Price's comment was a play on the word roots , which referred to both the colour of her hair at its roots and, through the reference to Kunte Kinte, the title of the 1970s television series.
 Although the series is well known for

 depicting the African slave trade in 18th century America, we noted that Eva's comment did not mention this at all.
 She only referred to the title of the television series and name of its lead character.
 We took into account, in particular, that